This homemade old fashioned Healthy Ham and Potato Soup recipe is easy and a great way to use leftover ham! It's made without milk or dairy.

 Instructions

-- Place a cast iron Dutch oven or soup pot on the stove top and heat it to medium-high.
+- Place a cast iron Dutch oven or heavy-bottomed soup pot on the stove top and heat to medium-high.
 Add 1 Tbsp. olive oil.
-Add the cubed ham to the pot and saute for 4-5 minutes, stirring often.
-Once the ham has been sauteed remove it from the soup pot and set aside.

-- To thicken the soup remove 1 cup of the diced potatoes and place them in a small bowl.
-Mash them with a fork or potato masher.
-Return the mashed potatoes to the soup and stir until combined.
-Add 1 tsp.
-Italian seasoning to the soup and cook for another 2 minutes.
+- At the end of the cooking time, remove 1-2 cups of the diced potatoes and place them in a small bowl.
+Mash them with a fork or a potato masher.
+Return the mashed potatoes to the soup and stir until completely combined.

 Andrea Howe